Hosea-Jatau/Data-Analyst-Portfolio/projects/budget-expenditures-tracking-model.md

 # Budget Expenditures Tracking Model

-This is the main read me file which contains all the information about the project that I have done for creating and deploying a budget recommendation system from scratch.
+This is the main read me file which contains all the information about the project that I have done while creating and deploying a budget recommendation system from scratch.
-This readme.md file will act as an information file:

 There is one file attached to the repository which act as a single file for the budget recommendation system.

 ##In this file: